canro91/canro91.github.io/_posts/2025-03-08-TipsForNewCoders.md

 I was into Python, [learning C#]({% post_url 2018-11-17-TheC#DefinitiveGuide %}), reading [Clean Code]({% post_url 2020-01-06-CleanCodeReview %}), and keeping up with PHP...Lots of passion, without direction.

-Coding isn't simply one skill, but lots of subskills: language syntax, problem solving, databases, development practices...Tackle them one by one.
+Coding isn't simply one skill, but lots of subskills:
+* Language syntax
+* Problem solving
+* Databases
+* Development practices...

+Tackle them one by one.
 Only move to the next skill once you understand one enough.

 Remember you don't need to know everything.
 And you don't need to know everything at once either.